-Objective: To provide comprehensive reviews of key

-insolvency and restructuring topics (delivered by seasoned practitioners), in-depth exam preparation training (by an experienced assessor) and opportunities for candidates to network with candidates from different parts of Canada and working in firms of different size or practice type.

-Sponsor's Responsibility: To enco

-To encourage candidate participation in the tutorial.
-At the tutorial candidates benefit from the in-depth updates on key insolvency topics, related to both consumer and corporate areas of practice, 1 and 1⁄2 days of practical exam preparation and the opportunity to network with peers in different practice types, firms and geographies.
-Although participation is not mandatory, it is strongly recommended.

-Pre-requisites: Completion of the Applied Knowledge Course and the mini-case assessment.
+- Objective: To provide comprehensive reviews of key insolvency and restructuring topics (delivered by seasoned practitioners), in-depth exam preparation training (by an experienced assessor) and opportunities for candidates to network with candidates from different parts of Canada and working in firms of different size or practice type. - Sponsor's Responsibility: To encourage candidate participation in the tutorial.
+At the tutorial candidates benefit from the in-depth updates on key insolvency topics, related to both consumer and corporate areas of practice, practical exam preparation sessions and the opportunity to network with peers in different practice types, firms and geographies.
+Although participation is not mandatory, it is strongly recommended. - Pre-requisites:Completion of the Applied Knowledge Course and the mini-case assessment. - Description:Exam training plus sessions on ethics, consumer and corporate restructurings, bankruptcy, receiverships, and other insolvency engagements.
+In addition, representatives of the OSB discuss the upcoming Oral Boards of Examination.